 Explanations and Justifications

 By observing the two tables, we observe that young people aged 9 to 13 and young people aged 14 to 17 do not have the same sleep habits.
 47% of the population aged 9 to 13 spend more than 10 hours sleeping, while only 15% of the population aged 14 to 17 sleep more than 10 hours.
-1% of 9 to 13 year olds sleep 6 to 7 hours, while nearly 10% of 14 to 17 year olds sleep 6 to 7 hours.
+1% of 9 to 13 year-olds sleep 6 to 7 hours, while nearly 10% of 14 to 17 year-olds sleep 6 to 7 hours.
 We also note that there are approximately 5 times more individuals aged 14 to 17 who sleep 7 to 8 hours than individuals aged 9 to 13, or 4%.
-In the first table, the percentages indicate that the more the number of hours of sleep increases, the more the number of individuals is high, which reveals that young people from 9 to 13 years old seem to need a lot of sleep.
+In the first table, the percentages indicate that the more the number of hours of sleep increases, the more the number of individuals is high, which reveals that young people aged from 9 to 13 seem to need a lot of sleep.
 In the second table, the number of individuals increases gradually in each of the first three categories, but the number of people having answered the survey decreases considerably in the last two categories.
-We can therefore assume that young people aged 9 to 13 need more sleep than young people aged 14 to 17.
+We can therefore assume that young people aged 9 to 13 need more sleep than young people aged from 14 to 17.
 Finally, the frequencies expressed in percentages made it possible to analyze and compare the data quickly.

 Ask students to explain why percentage frequency is used to represent the distribution of a variable from a population in large data sets.